White Spots On Skin: 9 Causes (with Pictures)

 3. Atopic dermatitis or eczema

 Atopic dermatitis is an inflammation of the skin that appears mostly in babies, but it can appear at any age.
-Dermatitis generally causes red patches, bumps or lumps, but when they disappear, they can make the skin area look whiter.
+Dermatitis generally causes red patches, bumps or lumps with white flakes.
+When they disappear, they can make the skin area look whiter.

 What to do: The usual treatment is steroid medication prescribed by a dermatologist twice a day.
 The skin should also be kept hydrated, and a antihistamine may be recommended to relieve any itching.